GrassyPeaches/github-actions-course/README.md

 Repository contianing all examples and notes for the GitHub Actions course.
+This has been edited.